hapijs/boom/README.md

 Returns a 405 Method Not Allowed error where:
 - `message` - optional message.
 - `data` - optional additional error data.
-- `allow` can be either a string or an array of strings (to be combined and separated by ', ') which is set to the 'Allow' header.
+- `allow` - optional string or array of strings (to be combined and separated by ', ') which is set to the 'Allow' header.

 ```js
 Boom.methodNotAllowed('that method is not allowed');